Jorden-V/UnicornAttractor---Milestone-4/README.md

 9. Code added, committed and pushed to both GitHub and Heroku.
 10. App launched successfully.
 11. In addition, you can clone or download the code from this GitHub repository.

+## How do hou set this project up as your own django app?

+1. First, create a new project and install all the packages in my requirements.txt file
+2. Create a new django project and superuser.
+3. Copy all my apps into your new django project.
+4. In your settings makse sure you have your apps in the installed_apps array
+5. Then make sure your settings match mine (changing environment variables to variables relevant to you).

 ### Content